 - All members of a group are drug addicts, and all drug addicts are eligible for membership. - 2.
-As a group, they are self-supporting. - As a group, their single goal is to help drug addicts recover through application of the Twelve Steps of Narcotics Anonymous. - 4.
+As a group, they are self-supporting. - 3.
+As a group, their single goal is to help drug addicts recover through application of the Twelve Steps of Narcotics Anonymous. - 4.
 As a group, they have no affiliation outside Narcotics Anonymous. - 5.
-As a group, they express no opinion on outside issues. - 6.
-As a group, their public relations policy is based on attraction rather than promotion.
-In stating the six points that differentiate an NA group from other kinds of groups, we place greater emphasis on drug addiction than almost anywhere else in our service literature.
-This is because Narcotics Anonymous groups cannot be all things to all people and still provide the initial identification drug addicts need to find their way to recovery.
-By clarifying our groups' sole membership requirement and primary purpose in this way, once and for all, we free ourselves to focus on freedom from the disease of addiction in the bulk of our service literature, certain that our groups are providing adequate grounds for identification to those seeking recovery.
+As a group, they express no opinion on outside issues.

-The six points describing a group have been adapted from "The AA Group," published by Alcoholice Anonymous World Services, Inc. Reprinted by permission.
+1 The six points describing a group have been adapted from "The AA Group," published by Alcoholics Anonymous World Services, Inc. Reprinted by permission.